-

 Ms. Lin attended The Juilliard School for her Bachelors of Music and studied under Hsin-Yun Huang.
 She holds a Masters of Music from Rice University where she studied with Mr. James Dunham of the Cleveland String Quartet.
 Ms. Lin also holds an Artist Certicate in Chamber Music from San Francisco Conservatory.

-Jeremiah has held faculty positions at San Diego State University School of Music, The SoCal Chamber Music Workshops in California, Chamber Music Connection in Colombus, and at Sun Valley Summer Symphony Music Workshops in Idaho.
+Jeremiah is currently faculty at the University of Michigan School of Music Theatre and Dance and has held faculty positions at the San Francisco Conservatory of Music, San Diego State University School of Music, Interlochen, The SoCal Chamber Music Workshops in California, Chamber Music Connection in OH, and at Sun Valley Summer Symphony Music Workshops in ID.
 During his fellowship at New World Symphony in Miami Beach Florida he performed the Shostakovich Cello Concerto no. 1 with conductor Alasdair Neale as winner of the concerto competition.
 Jeremiah holds performance degrees from the Cleveland Institute of Music and the Juilliard School, as well as a bachelor degree in Music Production and Recording Technology from Shenandoah University.
 He also had the unique opportunity of interning for the Grammy Award Winning classical music label Sono Luminus, while attaining his audio engineering degree.
-His principal cello teachers include Richard Aaron and Joel Krosnick.
+His principal cello teachers were Richard Aaron and Joel Krosnick, but his main inspiration to become a quartet cellist was from his father Clyde Shaw, cellist of the Audubon Quartet.